Identification of model parameters in Engee

 )

-Create a function that calculates the model data with identified parameters:
+Let's create a function that calculates data from a model with identified parameters.:

 function ModelBlock(t)